south-lacrosse/www-dev/docs/fixtures-sheet-format.md

 Competitions remarks, which will be displayed under the league table or flags draw, can be added in WordPress Admin under `SEMLA->Remarks`.

+## Deductions Sheet

+This sheet is optional.
+Columns are `League & Division` (must be Full name from Divisions Sheet), `Team`, `Penalty` (must be positive value), `Date`, `Reason`.
+You should add Data Validation (criteria Drop-down from a range) to the `League & Division` (`=Divisions!C2:C`) and `Team` (`=Teams!A2:A`).

 ## Division Order Sheet

 Optional sheet used to order divisions in a specific order, e.g. if the final positions were set using a Final Four competition.
 The top row should be the full competition name, and the teams must be listed in the correct order in that column.
 If there are no Division Orders then make sure to delete this sheet.